 Get inspired to create a rustic farmhouse Christmas dining table setting with your own two hands to enjoy all season long.
 If there is any time of year to go all-out on the dining table decor, Christmas is the perfect fit.
-With a few handmade items and a teeny tiny surprise for your guests, you might just create a magical dinner that will be remembered well into the new year.
+Plus, learn how to sew an easy Christmas table runner.

 This post contains affiliate links, which means I may make a small commission off items you buy at no extra cost to you.

 Christmas is an inspiring time of year.
 It is my favorite time of year, but a close tie with fall in general.
 But what I love about fall is that it really goes from September – November.
 Christmas on the other hand, goes from the tail end of November through December.
 It’s way too fast in my opinion.

 On a personal level, we have the decorations to set up, the tree, and then Christmas shopping, and then cookies and cookies and more cookies.
 So much to do and so little time.
 I just wish we had the whole month of December off from work, because I would be just as busy celebrating the birth of baby Jesus all month long if that was the case.

 Christmas is a time of family, a time of quietness, a time of peace and a time of celebration of the birth of Jesus.
 Really all year long is a celebration, because without him we wouldn’t be here today.
 But there is nothing like reading the Christmas story every year, with the Angels, the Wise Men, and “no room at the inn”.

 I carry the spirit of Christmas with me long after the holiday, well into January and February.
 And then I recall it even during the summertime.
 As one of my favorite movies The Polar Express says, “seeing isn’t always believing”.
 You too can carry the magic, spirit, and beauty of Christmas with you all year long if you just remember the month of December.